 It’s not a beach packing list without the best beach bag ever.
 I have this one (I think there are a couple styles) and it’s washable, super roomy, zips closed if you need it, and has several pockets for making sure you can find your chapstick, or keep your phone separate from the sandy towel.
 The straps are pretty long, which makes it easier to throw over your shoulder.
 My only complaint is that the straps are…well, strap material, which can rub a little when you’re a tiny bit sunburnt.
 But that was a necessary evil to make sure it was durable and washable.

 I use this as my personal item for flights when I travel to a beach destination…I can fit my computer and a bunch of other stuff in there, and then have my small rolling suitcase as my carry-on.
+Every so often it goes out of stock so this one is a great substitute as well.

 Look great, be comfy